Anthony Tucker (American football): UCF

 Tucker was named the running backs coach at UCF in December 2017, on Josh Heupel's inaugural coaching staff.
 After being promoted to passing game coordinator in 2019, Tucker was named co-offensive coordinator in 2020, splitting coordinator duties with Alex Golesh.

 Utah State

 Tucker was named the offensive coordinator and quarterbacks coach at Utah State in 2021.
 The move reunited him with Blake Anderson, who he worked under at Arkansas State.

 Indiana

 On February 18, 2023, Tucker was named co-offensive coordinator and wide receivers coach at Indiana.

+Mississippi State

+On December 2, 2023, Tucker was named assistant head coach at Mississippi State.